2018–19 Martyr's Memorial A-Division League

-The 2018–19 Martyr's Memorial A-Division League (Nepali: शहीद स्मारक ए डिभिजन लीग २०७५) season, also known as Pulsar Martyr's Memorial A-Division League for sponsorship reasons, was the 42nd edition of the Martyr's Memorial A-Division League since its establishment in 1954/55.
+The 2018–19 Martyr's Memorial A-Division League (Nepali: शहीद स्मारक ए डिभिजन लीग २०७५) season, also known as Pulsar Martyr's Memorial A-Division League for sponsorship reasons, was the 42nd edition of the Martyr's Memorial A-Division League since its establishment in 1954-55.
 A total of 16 teams competed in the league.
 The season began on 29 September 2018 and concluded on 8 January 2019.
-It was the first top division league held since the 2015 National League due to aftermath of the 2015 Nepal earthquake.
-On 16 September 2018, it was decided that there will be no relegation, however the two bottom placed teams would have two and one points deducted respectively in the following season.
+It was the first top-division league held in the country since the 2015 National League due to aftermath of the 2015 Nepal earthquake.
+On 16 September 2018, it was decided that there will be no relegation, however the two bottom-placed teams would have two and one points deducted, respectively, in the following season.

-Manang Marshyangdi Club were the defending champions and successfully defended their title on 28 December with two games to spare.
+Manang Marshyangdi Club, the defending champions, successfully defended their title on 28 December with two games to spare.

 Teams

 A total of 14 teams, all based in the Kathmandu Valley, contested the league.
-Four teams from other parts of Nepal; Jhapa XI, Morang XI, Lumbini F.C. and Far Western F.C., were initially supposed to participate in the league announced initially for 2017.
+Four teams from other parts of Nepal -- Jhapa XI, Morang XI, Lumbini F.C. and Far Western F.C. -- were initially supposed to participate in the league announced for 2017.
 The teams had previously participated in the 2015 National League.

-On the other side, six teams, that did not participate in the 2015 league, made their comebacks in the league after participating in the 2013-14 season: Friends Club, Himalayan Sherpa Club, Jawalakhel Youth Club, Machhindra Football Club, Sankata BSC and Saraswoti Youth Club.
+Six teams, that did not participate in the 2015 league, made their comebacks in the league after participating in the 2013-14 season.
+They were Friends Club, Himalayan Sherpa Club, Jawalakhel Youth Club, Machhindra Football Club, Sankata BSC and Saraswoti Youth Club.

+As there was no season in the previous year, teams from two editions of the Martyr's Memorial B-Division League were promoted into this season.